Brecghan/Midstone_Clone/resources/design-document.md

 ```
 // IngredientModel

-String name;
+String ingredientName;
 Double quantity;
 Enum unitOfMeasure; (Possibly a stretch goal)
 ```

 ## 6.2.
-Get User Endpoint
+Endpoints

+### Digital Pantry

+* Accepts `POST` requests to `/digitalPantry`
+* Accepts a pantryName and userId and returns the corresponding PantryModel including a unique pantryId assigned by the Pantry Service.

+* Accepts `GET` requests to `/digitalPantry/{pantryId}`
+* Accepts a userId and a pantryId and returns the corresponding PantryModel.

+* Accepts `PUT` requests to `/digitalPantry/{pantryId}`
+* Accepts data to update a pantry including an updated pantryName.

+* Accepts `GET` requests to `/digitalPantry/{pantryId}/inventory`
+* Accepts a userId and a pantryId and returns the corresponding inventory of pantry.

+* Accepts `PUT` requests to `/digitalPantry/{pantryId}/inventory`
+* Accepts data to update a pantry inventory including adding, removing ingredients, or updating an ingredient quantity.

+### Recipes

+* Accepts `GET` requests to `/recipes/`
+* Accepts a recipeId and optional regional filter and dietary filter.
+Returns corresponding recipes.

+### Meal Plans

+* Accepts `POST` requests to `/mealPlan`
+* Accepts a mealPlanName and userId and returns the corresponding MealPlanModel including a unique mealPlanId assigned by the Meal Plan Service.

+* Accepts `GET` requests to `/mealPlan/{mealPlanId}`
+* Accepts a userId and a mealPlanId and returns the corresponding MealPlanModel.

+* Accepts `PUT` requests to `/mealPlan/{mealPlanId}`
+* Accepts data to update a meal plan including an updated mealPlanName.

-* Accepts `GET` requests to `/user/:id`
+* Accepts `GET` requests to `/mealPlan/{mealPlanId}/recipeSet`
-* Accepts a user ID and returns the corresponding UserModel.
+* Accepts a userId and a mealPlanId and returns the corresponding meal plan recipes.

-    * If the given user ID is not found, will throw a `UserNotFoundException`
+* Accepts `PUT` requests to `/mealPlan/{mealPlanId}/recipeSet`
+* Accepts data to update a mealPlan's recipes, including adding or removing.

-### 6.3.
-Create User Endpoint
+### User

 * Accepts `POST` requests to `/user`
-* Accepts data to create a new user with a provided name, a given user ID, and an optional list of ingredients.
-Returns the new user, including a unique User ID assigned by the User Service.
-* For security concerns, we will validate the provided user name does not contain any invalid characters: `" ' \`
-    * If the user name contains any of the invalid characters, will throw an `InvalidAttributeValueException`.

-### 6.4.
-Update User Endpoint
+* Accepts a displayName and unique userId and returns the corresponding UserModel.

-* Accepts `PUT` requests to `/user/:id`
+* Accepts `PUT` requests to `/user`
-* Accepts data to update a user including a user ID, an updated user name, updated pantry inventory, and updated meal plan.
+* Accepts data to update a displayName.
-* Returns the updated user.
-    * If the user ID is not found, will throw a `UserNotFoundException`
-* For security concerns, we will validate the provided user name does not contain invalid characters: `" ' \`
-    * If the user name contains invalid characters, will throw an `InvalidAttributeValueException`

-### 6.5.
-Get Recipe Endpoint

-* Accepts `GET` requests to `/recipe/:id`
+* Accepts `GET` requests to `/user/{userId}`
-* Accepts a recipe ID and returns the corresponding recipe.
+* Accepts a userId and returns corresponding user.
-    * If the given recipe ID is not found, will throw a `RecipeNotFoundException`

 # 7. Tables